gaurankgoyal/Redis-Cluster-Docker-Compose/README.md

 Docker Compose to Deploy Redis Cluster in Docker in Data Sharding technique with 3 master and 3 slaves

 ### How to Deploy Redis Cluster?
-In order to start Redius CLuster, run the below command.
+In order to start Redius Cluster, run the below command.

 ```bash
 git clone https://github.com/gaurankgoyal/Locusnine-Project.git